thebushschool/cpjava/lessons/week4/plan.md

   * To demonstrate the "for" loop we will use the [Ellipse Grid](../week4/code/ellipseGrid) example.
   * To demonstrate the "for" loop we will use the [Ellipse Grid 2](../week4/code/ellipseGrid2) example.
   * To demonstrate the "while" loop we will use the [Gradients](../week4/code/gradients) example.
+  * To demonstrate the "while" loop we will use the [Gradients](../week4/code/gradients2) example.

 ### ADVANCED Pathway Students
 1. Answer my WHAT IS WRONG WITH THIS CODE?
 Question on Slack.